-Student editors at three student newspapers said college journalists need to start discussing the effects of Hosty v.
+By Ricky Ribeiro at Student Press Law Center Student editors at three student newspapers said college journalists need to start discussing the effects of Hosty v.
 Carter now that the Supreme Court has decided not to hear the case. “[Hosty]’s come up from time to time [in our newsroom],” said Aaron Seidlitz, editor in chief of Eastern Illinois University’s student newspaper, the Daily Eastern News.
 “Most of the time it’s with the staff and a few professors as well.
-I think that every collegiate newspaper should just have conversations with their advisers just to have a better understanding of the situation and where they stand.”
-The Court’s ruling […]» Read More
+I think that every collegiate newspaper should just have conversations with their advisers just to have a better understanding of the […]» Read More

 September 13, 2013